-Common Terms Definitions/Intentions Assess means where a member needs to analyse identified risks relating to a matter in order to conclude on their significance.
+Common Terms Definitions/Intentions Assess Where a member needs to analyse identified risks relating to a matter in order to conclude on their significance.
 "Assess", by convention, is used only in relation to risk.
-Adaptation from IAASB Handbook Glossary of Terms 2012 Consider means where the member needs to think about several matters.
-IESBA drafting conventions, Basis for Conclusions: Code of Ethics for Professional Accountants (July 2009) Determine means when the member has to conclude and make a decision.
-IESBA drafting conventions, IESBA drafting conventions, Basis for Conclusions: Code of Ethics for Professional Accountants (July 2009) Evaluate means where the member has to assess and weigh the significance of the matter.
-IESBA drafting conventions, IESBA drafting conventions, Basis for Conclusions: Code of Ethics for Professional Accountants (July 2009)
+Adaptation from IAASB Handbook Glossary of Terms 202018 Consider Where the member needs to think about several matters, or when it may be appropriate for the member to do so, but not necessarily to arrive at a particular determination.
+IESBA drafting conventions, International Code of Ethics for Professional Accountants (including International Independence Standards) (April 2018) Determine When the member has to conclude and make a decision.
+IESBA drafting conventions, International Code of Ethics for Professional Accountants (including International Independence Standards) (April 2018) Evaluate Where the member has to assess and weigh the significance of the matter.
+IESBA drafting conventions, International Code of Ethics for Professional Accountants (including International Independence Standards) (April 2018)